Suggested Searches

 NASA and the Hubble Heritage Team (STScI/AURA); Acknowledgment: George Herbig and Theodore Simon (Institute for Astronomy, University of Hawaii)

-Commonly called the Pleiades or Seven Sisters, M45 is known as an open star cluster.
-It contains over a thousand stars that are loosely bound by gravity, but it is visually dominated by a handful of its brightest members.
+Commonly called the Pleiades or Seven Sisters, Messier 45 (M45) is an open star cluster.
+It contains over a thousand stars that are loosely bound by gravity, but a handful of its brightest members visually dominate the cluster.

 One of these stars, Merope, is located just outside the frame of this image to the upper right.
 The colorful rays of light at the upper right, emanating from the star, are an optical phenomenon produced within the telescope.
 The nearly straight, blue-white wisps pointing toward the upper right are streams of large dust particles.
 As the cloud moves toward Merope, its smaller dust particles are slowed down by the star’s radiation pressure more than the larger particles are.
-The large dust particles continue on toward the star while the smaller particles are left behind at the lower left of the picture.
+The large dust particles continue moving toward the star while smaller particles are left behind, visible in the image's lower-left corner.

-The Pleiades cluster has been observed since ancient times, so it has no known discoverer.
+Observed since ancient times, the Pleiades have no known discoverer.
 However, Galileo Galilei, the Italian scientist best known for discovering the largest moons of Jupiter and championing a heliocentric model of the solar system, was the first to observe the Pleiades through a telescope.
-M45 is located an estimated distance of 445 light-years from Earth in the constellation Taurus, though this number is not universally agreed upon.
-It has an apparent magnitude of 1.6 and can be seen with the naked eye.
-The cluster is best observed during December.
+M45 is located roughly 445 light-years from Earth in the constellation Taurus, though this number is not universally agreed upon.
+It has an apparent magnitude of 1.6 and is easily spotted with the unaided eye from a relatively dark-sky site.
+The best time to observe the cluster is during December.

 This video begins with a ground-based image of the Pleiades.
 It zooms into Merope, eventually settling on Hubble’s image of the reflection nebula that is being destroyed by the star’s radiation.